-It's the upgraded version of the kit showed in a prior post, leveraging the consolidated services cluster described in a subsequent post.
-In incorporates all the services provided before, but includes a Winlink client and over 6.3 million articles from Wikipedia.
+It's the upgraded version of the kit shown in a prior post, leveraging the consolidated services cluster described in another subsequent post.
+It incorporates all the services provided before, but includes a Winlink client and over 6.3 million articles from Wikipedia.
 It does more with less power - about half what the prior kit required.
 It still supports 24V PoE output for connection to a higher powered dish or sector node.

 This version relies mostly on ARM architecture, but an X86/AMD version is under development.
 Details will be added when available.

 In partnership with KK6LZB from LNACS, I've put together a highly integrated, ruggedized and power-sipping server for use on the regional emergency data network.
 A single Raspberry Pi 4, safely overclocked in a CoolerMaster Pi Case 40, offers connected users the following digital services:

 The beta version of this integrated disk image is available on the mesh now.
 As the last bugs are worked out, it will be shared to support regional emergency communication teams across OC and all over North America

 This little FitPC4 I've put together is a pretty impressive device.
 It sports a quad core processor, 16 GB of DDR3 RAM, and a Kingston DC450R 3.84TB SSD.